Shabang-Systems/simon/README.md

 # connect to your database
 context = simon.create_context(
-  "project_name",               # an arbitrary string id.
+  "PROJECT_NAME",               # an arbitrary string id to silo your data.
-                                # data ingested into one project cannot be searched in another.
+                                # (store and search are per-project.)
   "sk-YOUR_OPENAI_API_KEY",     # must support GPT-4

-  { "host": "YOUR_DB_HOST.com",       # postgres options. get these from your postgres provider.
+  # postgres options. get these from your postgres provider.
+  { "host": "YOUR_DB_HOST.com",
     "port": 5432,
     "user": "YOUR_USERNAME",
     "password": "PASSWORD, or None",